Gentamicin

 Study rationale

 Gentamicin, an aminoglycoside antibiotic, is commonly used to treat neonatal and infant infections like sepsis, pneumonia, and urinary tract infections.
-However, dosing gentamicin in this age group is challenging due to rapid physiological changes in body composition and renal function.
-Gentamicin is hydrophilic and primarily eliminated by the kidneys, so these developmental changes in renal clearance directly affect drug exposure.
+However, gentamicin dosing in this age group is challenging due to developmental changes.
+Gentamicin is hydrophilic and primarily eliminated by the kidneys, so maturation of the kidney causes changes in renal clearance, which directly affect drug exposure.

 Clinically, the goal is to ensure sufficient exposure for efficacy while avoiding excessive levels that could lead to toxicity, particularly nephrotoxicity and ototoxicity.
 Despite consensus on once-daily dosing, there remains variation in guidelines, especially for neonates and young infants.
 The question addressed by this study was whether the current Dutch Paediatric Formulary (DPF) dosing recommendations achieve efficacy targets while minimizing toxicity risk in term neonates and infants.